axnguyen9/personal-website-v0/README.md

 # Personal Website

-All contents were created from scratch using HTML, CSS, and PHP.
+All contents were created from scratch using HTML and CSS.